SAP/abap-to-json/docs/basic.md

 # What the class can
 ## ABAP to JSON
-* Serialize classes, structures, internal tables, class and data references, and any kind of elementary types.
+* Serialize classes, structures, internal tables, class and data references, and elementary types.
 Complex types, such as a table of structures/classes, classes with complex attributes, etc. are also supported and recursively processed.
 * **ABAP to JavaScript** adopted way of data type serializations:
   * strings, character types to JavaScript string format (no length limitation),
   * ABAP_BOOL / BOOLEAN / XFELD / BOOLE_D to JavaScript Boolean,